nuagenetworks/nuage-metroae/Documentation/CUSTOMIZE.md

 You have the option of configuring the default files provided in the deployments/default/ sub-directory or creating your own sub-directories under the deployments/ directory.
 You can find examples of configuration files for different deployments in the [examples/](/examples/) directory.
 Unless you specify a different deployment sub-directory name, the default deployment is used when a workflow is executed.
 This method allows MetroÆ to support many deployments (different configurations) in parallel and the ability to switch between them as required.
 See below for the supported configuration files that you can specify in a deployments sub-directory.

 ### `common.yml`
 `common.yml` contains the common configuration parameters for the deployment for all components and workflows.
 This file is always required for any workflow.
+Use `/images_path/` as your prefix instead of the path you specified during setup.
 Specify the same NTP servers that the target servers use to ensure instantaneous synchronization.

 ### `credentials.yml`
 `credentials.yml` contains user credentials for VSD, VCIN and VSC.
 Default values are specified; you can modify them as necessary.
 This file is optional.